openafs-contrib/afsbotcfg/README.md

 Master settings
 ---------------

-Create a file called `settings.ini` in the `master` directory.
+Edit the `settings.ini` file in the `master` directory.
 This file stores information we do not track with git, such as the buildbot worker passwords.
-The `settings.ini` file is an ini-formatted file with the following sections:
+The `settings.ini` file is an INI-style file with the following sections:

 * local - settings specific to the local environment
 * admins - the list of user emails and passwords for authenticated access